l7mp/stunner/docs/MONITORING.md

 Prometheus and Grafana both provide a dashboard to troubleshoot a running system, and to check the flow of metrics from STUNner to Prometheus, and from Prometheus to Grafana.

-### Check Prometheus operations via its dashboard
 The Prometheus dashboard is available as the `prometheus` NodePort service (use the node IP and node port to connect with a web browser).
 The dashboard enables checking running Prometheus configuration and testing the metrics collection.

 For example, to observe the `stunner_listener_connections` metric on the Prometheus dashboard: